apache/druid/docs/api-reference/service-status-api.md

 Retrieves the health of the individual Druid service.
 If online, it will always return a boolean `true` value, indicating that the service can receive API calls.
 This endpoint is suitable for automated health checks.

+To retrieve the service health of other services, query the individual port of each service.
+On a local configuration, refer to this [table](#common) for the port numbers.

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->